haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts2.md

 These traits are already functional, although incomplete.
 Context may contain "free" lifetimes that are not attached to anything within the trait, which causes compiler to rightfully complain.
-There are other design concerns too, so we will come back to solve this issue in a moment.
+There are other design concerns too, so we will come back to resolve this issue in a moment.

 ## Finishing `Store`